kennie747/chemondis_weather_project/README.md

 ##########################################################################

 ALTERNATIVELY:
+Execute the

+docker-compose up

-Execute the "docker-compose up" command to run the application However as earlier explained, the user should leave the configuration settings of the cache timeout at 0.
+command to run the application
+However as earlier explained, the user should leave the configuration settings of the cache timeout at 0.
 If the cache timeout setting is changed by the user to some other value, the application does not respond properly.